AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 That scenario applies even if no explicit tasks are declared in the application.
 That's because an implicit "environment task" is executing the main subprogram.
-In that case the main subprogram is the entire application, but more typically some non-null application code is actively executing in one or more tasks.
+In that case, the main subprogram is the entire application, but more typically some non-null application code is actively executing in one or more tasks.
 We need some way to prevent those potential race conditions.